budgiedownunder/maze/src/docfx/README.md

 # `docfx` Project

 ## Introduction
-The `docfx` project defines and manages the online documentation for the `.NET` components.
+The `docfx` project is responsible for the generation of HTML documentation for the `.NET` assemblies and `Rust` crates.
+It does this by:

+1. First generating the content for the `.NET` assemblies in the `_site` sub-directory
+2. Next generating the `Rust` documentation in the temporary sub-directory `rust-doc-tmp` using `cargo`
+3. Copying the `Rust` documentation files from `rust-doc-tmp` into  `_site/api/rust`
+4. The `Rust` documentation pages are then presented in iFrame containers within the main documentation

 ## Setup
 The project uses [`DocFX`](https://dotnet.github.io/docfx/) to generate the help content.
 This can be installed by running the following command: